 The rate of obesity in dogs and cats in Australia is alarmingly high.
 According to research by the RSPCA, veterinarians reported that 33.5% of dogs are overweight, and of that, 8% are obese.
 Overweight pets usually become this way due to overfeeding and under-exercising.
-Like us, pets need to eat right and undertake activity to keep fit and healthy.
+Like us, pets need to eat properly and undertake activity to keep fit and healthy.

-Which pets are most at risk?
+Which Pets are Most at Risk?

 In some cases, breed and age can play a part in a pet’s weight issue.
 Older pets may become less active due to conditions like arthritis.
 However, it’s up to us to ensure our pets are being fed correct food portions, and that they exercise regularly.